michaelcullum/yukari/README.md

 Failnet is an IRC bot built in PHP 5.3 Object Oriented Programming, and mainly designed for use with channel management.

+## WARNING

+Failnet is currently pending a complete codebase rewrite, but is on the back burner while work on other projects commences.
+I'm currently figuring out new coding techniques and methods that can and should probably be applied to Failnet on these other projects; check back later for when I return to working on Failnet primarily!

 **Version**:	*3.0.0*

 **Copyright**: *(c) 2009 - 2010 -- Damian Bushong*